rahul-ghimire-au6/blog-app-frontEnd/README.md

 npm run dev
 ```

-please make sure backend server is running and connected with mongodb
+Please make sure backend server is running and connected with mongodb
 so that frontend can perform api calls to backend.

+This App is deployed at https://blog-app-159.netlify.app